yeehazerog/raspi-ansible/README.md

 > Docker is an open source containerization platform that aids in the automation of application deployment within software containers.

-The following image ([Source:](https://djangostars.com/blog/what-is-docker-and-how-to-use-it-with-python/)) illustrates the important difference the usage of docker brings vs. using a virtual machine.
+The following image ([Source: djangostars](https://djangostars.com/blog/what-is-docker-and-how-to-use-it-with-python/)) illustrates the important difference the usage of docker brings vs. using a virtual machine.

 <img src="images/containers-vms-together.png" width="400">